PEtab-dev/PEtab/doc/tutorial.rst

 * *noiseFormula* is used to describe the formula for the measurement noise.
 Together with *noiseDistribution*, it defines the noise model.
-In this example, we assume additive normally distributed measurement noise.
+In this example, we assume additive, normally distributed measurement noise.
   In this scenario, ``noiseParameter1_{observableId}`` is the standard deviation of the measurement noise.
 Parameters following this naming scheme are expected to be overridden in a measurement-specific manner in